Alcaraz - the champion compared to Federer

 For 18 years, four men shared the world number one position - Federer, Nadal, Djokovic and Andy Murray.

 Nadal was the youngest of those to become number one, aged 22 in August 2008.
-Federer was 23 when he first topped the charts, Djokovic was 24, while Murray had to wait until he was 29.
+Federer was also 22 when he first topped the charts, Djokovic was 24, while Murray had to wait until he was 29.

 Daniil Medvedev rose to the top earlier in 2022, and the 26-year-old will be a tennis force for years.
 But Alcaraz looks like something else.